5th March 2026

-At least 21 people have been killed and many others seriously injured after two trains collided near the Andalusian city of Córdoba on Sunday evening.
+At least 40 people have been killed and many others seriously injured after two trains collided in the Andalusian province of Córdoba on Sunday evening.

-An Iryo train carrying 317 passengers and travelling from Málaga to Madrid derailed near Adamuz, crossing onto the other track where it hit an oncoming Alvia (Renfe) train, which also derailed, Spain’s ADIF rail authority posted on X.
+An Iryo train, carrying 317 passengers and travelling from Málaga to Madrid, derailed near Adamuz, crossing onto the other track where it hit an oncoming Alvia (Renfe) train, which also derailed.

 According to witnesses, the Iryo train appeared to be shaking and vibrating just prior to the collision.

 Emergency services were at the scene with five mobile ICUs, a logistical support vehicle and four emergency critical care units (ECU).
-A field hospital has been set up at the scene, in Adamuz station.
+A field hospital was set up at the scene, in Adamuz station.

 Óscar Puente, Spain’s Transport Minister, posted on X: ‘The impact was terrible, causing the first two cars of the Renfe train to be thrown off the tracks.’

-All trains between Madrid and the southern region of Andalusia have been cancelled for Monday, affecting thousands of passengers.
+All trains between Madrid and the southern region of Andalusia were cancelled for Monday, affecting thousands of passengers.

 Renfe has set up the phone number 900 10 10 20 to assist passengers’ families and gather any information.